russjeffery/DudaAPI-Slate/source/includes/_responsive.md

 Property | Type | Description
 ---------- | ---------- | ----------
-page_name | String | The internal name/reference for the page.
-This value is also the URL where this page will be available once the site is published. page_title | String | The title of the page in the navigation of the site and also in the pages menu.
+page_name | String | The internal unique name of the specific page.
+This value is used to update or delete the page with other API calls.
+Note that this is updated when the path of the page is changed. page_title | String | The title of the page in the navigation of the site and also in the pages menu. page_path | String | The path / URL to this page on the website.

 ### Return